 We are interested in providing you a competent and experienced legal service at a reasonable price.
-As your attorney, we will send you a statement of time and costs each month.
+As your Phoenix divorce attorney, we will send you a statement of time and costs each month.
 This statement is based, in part, upon an hourly rate for the time spent on your legal work.
 We strive to provide with you with the most economical and cost-beneficial divorce possible.
-You can help us keep those costs as low by following a few simple guidelines.
+You can help us keep those costs low by following a few simple guidelines.

 Save by doing some footwork

 Attorneys and paralegals can spend a large chunk of time gathering, organizing, and preparing documents for your case.
 We are always happy to help, but keep in mind that it will almost always take you less time to organize your own documents than it will for someone at our office.
 For example, if we request various bank statements, email chains, or medical documents, be sure to gather them in order and use clear labels.

 It is only natural to respond more quickly to people who shoe an interest in the progress of their case.
 We will always try to keep you informed about your case, but if you are not sure what the status of your case is or what the next step will be, contact the attorney or paralegal.
 This will keep things running smoothly and cut back on the cost of catching parties up to speed later on.
 Additionally, make sure that you spend some time with your attorney regarding your goals and objectives.
 Make sure to communicate with your Phoenix family law attorney if any of your goals and objectives change.
 This will help prevent any backtracking that might need to be done by the attorney.

 Save by working with your ex